Adoption rate of employee share plans

 If the employee was exempt from income tax of say £20,000 on exercise of his EMI option then the employer would receive a corporation tax deduction on the £20,000 which at a 20% rate of corporation tax (as at 2016/17) is a tax saving for the employer company of £4,000.
 If say 40 employees exercise EMI options on the sale of the business that would give a corporation tax saving of £160,000.

-No tax is payable by the employee on exercise of the EMI option but tax is payable on sale of the shares acquired on exercise at 10% which is far less than comparable rates of income tax.
+No tax is payable by the employee on exercise of the EMI option.
+However tax is payable on sale of the shares acquired on exercise at 10%.
+This is far less than comparable rates of income tax.

 Prediction for EMI options

-EMI schemes became more attractive when the value of shares over which EMI option can be granted, in respect of each individual employee, increased from £120,000 to £250,000 (calculated as at the date of grant).
+EMI schemes became more attractive when the value of shares over which EMI option can be granted.
+This is in respect of each individual employee, increased from £120,000 to £250,000 (calculated as at the date of grant).
 The HMRC report forecasts that future figures will show an increase in the number of employees granted EMI options and the value of EMI options granted because of this.
-We anticipate EMI will continue to be extremely popular amongst high tech companies, especially as EMI and EIS schemes can be combined.
+We anticipate EMI will continue to be extremely popular amongst high tech companies.
+This is especially as EMI and EIS schemes can be combined.
 As far as we know there are no plans within HMRC to abolish EMI options.

 Catherine Gannon is a member of the employee share plan team.
 There are many surveys and statistics which show that companies with employee share plans in place out perform those without.
 We implement a wide range of solutions for a wide range of business needs.